HRH Princess Haya Gives Keynote at The Global Crisis of Obesity Summit in Dubai

 Ladies and Gentlemen,

 Good morning and welcome to Dubai.
-I am deeply honored to be opening this crucially important summit.
+I am deeply honoured to be opening this crucially important summit.

 Among you are scientists, academics, Government officials, healthcare providers, CEOs of public and private institutions.
 You are global influencers from a variety of sectors.